 An equitable agri-food system transformation can only exist if all agricultural workers’ human rights are respected and safeguarded across the value chain.
-These include addressing issues relating to land tenure, living wage and forced labor.
-Endorsed unanimously by all United Nations member states, the Guiding Principles for Business and Human Rights (UNGPs) - the global framework for business due diligence on human rights – mandated that all businesses “protect, respect, and remedy” human rights within their operations and are held responsible for abuses in the broader supply chains in which they operate.
+These include addressing issues relating to land tenure, living wage, child and forced labor.
+Endorsed unanimously by all United Nations member states, the Guiding Principles for Business and Human Rights (UNGPs) – the global framework for business due diligence on human rights – mandated that all businesses “protect, respect, and remedy” human rights within their operations and are held responsible for abuses in the broader supply chains in which they operate.
 WBCSD members can play a leading role in championing and protecting these rights.
-GAA-EL’s work reinforces at a sector-level WBCSD’s CEO Guide to Human Rights, in which 35 executives of WBCSD member companies committed to raise the bar on human rights performance.
+The Equitable Livelihoods work reinforces at a sector-level WBCSD’s CEO Guide to Human Rights, in which 35 executives of WBCSD member companies committed to raise the bar on human rights performance.

 Agribusinesses have significant land footprints and are major employers worldwide, including in countries with fragile social and political environments and weak jurisdictions.
 Value chains are often complex and multi-tiered, including different agricultural inputs, farm sizes, and operational schemes which can make addressing human rights issues in value chains challenging.
-However, this complexity does present a broad range of human rights and sustainability issues that in which agribusinesses could have a positive impact.
-WBCSD’s criteria include the requirement for members to publicly commit to respect internationally recognized human rights in line with the UNGPs and disclose annual progress in line with agreed transparency criteria.
+However, this complexity does present a broad range of human rights and sustainability issues in which agribusinesses could have a positive impact.
+WBCSD’s membership criteria include the requirement for members to publicly commit to respect internationally recognized human rights in line with the UNGPs and disclose annual progress in line with agreed transparency criteria.